thu-nics/R2R/README.md

 > **Note**: To use different models or loading path, edit the configuration in `r2r/utils/config.py`

-To speedup the process, use API inference instead:
+To speed up the process, use API inference instead:

 ```bash
 # Start SGLang server